 On February 14, 2019, the Corporation entered into an "at-the-market" ("ATM") sales agreement with B. Riley FBR, Inc., pursuant to which the Corporation's common shares may be sold from time to time for aggregate gross proceeds of up to US \$30 million, with sales only being made on the NASDAQ Stock Market.
 The common shares may be distributed at market prices prevailing at the time of any sale and, as a result, prices may vary between purchasers and during the period of distribution.
-As at September 30, 2019, no securities have been issued in relation to the ATM.
-Costs incurred in connection to the ATM of \$224 have been recorded as deferred financing costs.
+As at December 31, 2019, a total of 2.9 million shares had been sold for total net proceeds of approximately \$8.0 million, in relation to the ATM.
+As at December 31, 2019, costs incurred in connection to the ATM amounted to \$261 and were recorded as deferred financing while proportional costs related to the shares sold for a total of \$28 were debited to Equity.